mwarning/KadNode/windows/README.md

 Install it and open kadnode.iss, press 'Run' to create a kadnode_setup.exe file.

 Please be aware that the setup materials are still in an alpha state.

+## Problems

+KadNode does not store peers in its peer file on shutdown, since the Windows shutdown cannot be detected right now.